smart-classic/smart_docs/guide/tutorials/smart_rest.md

 ---

 # SMART REST App Tutorial
-(TODO: currently from old documentation site)

-# Server to Server Authentication
+For many app you may want to build the [SMART Connect JavaScript interface](/guide/tutorials/smart_connect.html) will be all that you will need to access the data you want.
+However if your app has a backend that requires access to the data in a SMART container, you will need to use the SMART REST API.
+This tutorial will show you how to achieve that type of "server-to-server" communication.

+## Authentication and Authorization is Required

-When your app was making JavaScript API calls, authentication and authorization were entirely transparent to you, the app builder, because the SMART Container was able to take care of it all: the JavaScript API call simply notified the outer frame of the data request, and the outer frame knows who the logged-in user is and what medical record they're currently considering.
+When your app was making JavaScript API calls using SMART Connect, authentication and authorization were entirely transparent to you, the app builder, because the SMART Container was able to take care of it all.
+The JavaScript API call simply notified the outer frame of the data request, and the outer frame knows who the logged-in user is and what medical record they're currently considering.
+This all happened inside the user's browser without any extra effort required.

-Now, we consider the case where you want the backend of your app to obtain data directly from the SMART Container, e.g. the SMART Reference EMR, using the REST API.
-In that case, the SMART Container doesn't know a-priori who is making the call and whether they're authorized to do so.
-We need to authenticate the call somehow, and you, the app builder, need to know how to ensure that your calls are properly authenticated.
+Now consider a case where you want the backend of your app to obtain data directly from the SMART Container.
+In that case, the SMART Container doesn't know in advance who is making the call and if they're authorized to do so.
+The container needs to authenticate the call somehow, and you need to know how to prove to the container that your calls have been pre-authenticated.

 # Choosing the Right Tools

-Since you can write a SMART REST app in any language using any toolkit, you have a lot of flexibility.
+You have a lot of flexibility is choosing the tools to work with since you can write a SMART REST app in many languages and frameworks.
 In general, you'll want to look for a language with existing OAuth libraries to handle the details of signing requests to the SMART container.

-Here we'll illustrate the highlights with a simple Python-based SMART REST demo app called unimaginatively called [smart_rest_minimal][].
+Here we'll illustrate the highlights with a simple Python-based SMART REST app called unimaginatively called [smart_rest_minimal][].
 This app is written using the [Flask][] web microframework.
 This won't be a tutorial on Flask, but to get started all you'll need to understand is that Flask provides a simple mechanism to map HTTP URLs to Python functions.

 [smart_rest_minimal]: https://github.com/chb/smart_rest_minimal
 [flask]: http://flask.pocoo.org/

-# Getting to know OAuth
+# Getting to Know OAuth

 To authenticate your apps' calls to the SMART Container, SMART uses [OAuth][], an open standard for access delegation.

 [oauth]: http://tools.ietf.org/html/rfc5849

-OAuth bundles two important features:
+OAuth bundles two features essential in using SMART REST:

-1. a way to label and sign HTTP requests using an identifier token and a secret string
+1. A way to label and sign HTTP requests using an identifier token and a secret string

-2. a dance involving the user's browser, the data server, and the server that wishes to consume the data, which, when the user approves the exchange, provides the data consumer with the token and secret needed to perform the authenticated API calls as per (1).
+2. A dance involving the user's browser, the data server, and the server that wishes to consume the data, which, when the user approves the exchange, provides the data consumer with the token and secret needed to perform the authenticated API calls as per (1).

-SMART employs (1) and, as of SMART v0.6, (2) the full OAuth authentication "dance".
+SMART employs both (1) the signing features of OAuth and (2) the full OAuth authentication "dance".

 # Change Your App's OAuth Consumer Secret in Production (Important!)

 Each SMART container your app runs against must first "install" your app by inserting your app's manifest into it's database.
 This data includes your app's OAuth `consumer-secret` which is the shared secret between your app and the container that __ALL SECURITY__ of your app's communication with the server relies on and is a basic requirement of OAuth-signed REST API calls.

 <div id='consumer_secret_warning' class='red_box'>
   If this secret is revealed to or guessed by a 3rd party, the security of